apache/samza/docs/learn/documentation/versioned/api/table-api.md

    * In Samza high level API, all table instances can be retrieved from `TaskContext` using table-id during initialization of a [`InitableFunction`] (https://github.com/apache/samza/blob/master/samza-api/src/main/java/org/apache/samza/operators/functions/InitableFunction.java).
-   * In Samza low level API, all table instances can be retrieved from `TaskContext` using table-id during initialization of a [`InitableTask`] (https://github.com/apache/samza/blob/master/samza-api/src/main/java/org/apache/samza/task/InitableTask.java).
+   * In Samza Low Level Task API, all table instances can be retrieved from `TaskContext` using table-id during initialization of a [`InitableTask`] (https://github.com/apache/samza/blob/master/samza-api/src/main/java/org/apache/samza/task/InitableTask.java).
 4. **Cleanup** -